AssetFetch/spec/spec.md

 It MUST NOT start with a slash and MUST NOT contain relative path references (`.` or `..`) anywhere within it.

 ### [Asset?] `dimensions.3d`
-Contains general information about the dimensions of a three-dimensional asset.
-Primarily intended as metadata to be displayed to users, but *may* also be used to scale mesh data.
+Contains general information about the physical dimensions of a three-dimensional asset.
+Primarily intended as metadata to be displayed to users, but MAY also be used by the client to scale mesh data.

 An object that MUST conform to this format:
 | Field | Format | Required | Description |